monica-wigdahl/mn_homelessness/README.md

 | Title |	MN Homeless Children |

 # Security
-These data are freely avaible to the public.
+These data are freely available to the public.

 # Contact
 Monica Wigdahl monicawigdahl@gmail.com